Updated:

 By the end of the 1980s, the cement industry in Mexico became actively sponsored because of increased expenditures on public infrastructure (Vargas Hernández & Plascencia, 2017).
 Currently, there are several successful cement producers in Mexico’s industry, which is explained by the presence of raw and human resources and supporting infrastructure.

-Demand conditions
+Demand Conditions

 There is a high demand for cement and concrete in Mexico, which is explained by the active growth of the construction industry.
 Key consumers of CEMEX’s products are the government and local authorities supervising public projects, actors in the construction industry, and individual buyers.
 According to CEMEX (2019b), in December 2018, the total construction activity in the country increased by about 1%, and such positive changes are observed each season.
 Accordingly, there is a continuously high demand for concrete and related products (Cemnet, 2018).
 Furthermore, the presence of four large competitors in the cement industry and the market of building materials, as well as demanding customers, makes industry leaders integrate innovation in their production processes to address customers’ expectations.

-Related and supporting industries
+Related and Supporting Industries

 The construction industry plays a key role in forming the cement industry in Mexico.
 Thus, the construction industry is divided into such sectors as public, residential, and industrial and commercial ones (CEMEX, 2019b).
-The active development of these sectors and investments in their progress at the governmental level lead to the associated progress of the cement industry because of the demand for cement and concrete for building different highways, houses, and other facilities.
+The active development of these sectors and investments in their progress at the governmental level led to the associated progress of the cement industry because of the demand for cement and concrete for building different highways, houses, and other facilities.
 As a result, the cement and construction industry form an economically influential cluster in Mexico, supporting the progress of these related industries.

 In companies operating in the cement industry of Mexico, the management ideology is based on engineers’ performance in leadership positions.
 Engineering-based industries provide the country with a high percentage of profit annually, and this sphere is actively developed and supported by the national government (Bouhamidi, 2018).
 Much attention should be paid to high competition between domestic firms performing in the cement industry (CEMEX, LafargeHolcim, Cementos Moctezuma and GCC).

-Chance and government
+Chance and Government

 These factors were added to Porter’s Diamond later to enhance its representativeness in evaluating the national competitive advantage in relation to a specific industry.
 The Mexican government promotes the development of the cement and construction industries in the country because of their role in completing public construction projects (CEMEX, 2019b).
 However, governmental policies lead to intensifying the rivalry between domestic actors in these industries.
 The factor of chance cannot be discussed as directly influencing the progress of the discussed industry in Mexico.